-2. Allow to cool slightly before adding the honey.
+2. Allow cooling slightly before adding the honey.
 You don’t want to add it while it’s too hot or it will damage the beneficial properties of the honey.
 Then pour into cups before finishing off with a sprinkle of cinnamon.

-If you don’t have time to make your own, you can buy these fantastic drink mix here.
+If you don’t have time to make your own, you can buy these fantastic drink mixes here.